paninij/paninij/site/src/_docs/1_tour.md

 ---
-title: A Tour of @PaniniJ
+title: A Tour of @PaniniJ Features
 short_title: Tour
+permalink: /docs/tour.html
 ---

 Panini is a mathematical model for describing modular concurrent computation